tharunS123/CS1800-Team-Project/readme.md

-# CS 18000 Team Project - Social Media Platform
+# CS 18000 Team Project - Easy Chat

 This is a Java-based social networking application that allows users to create accounts, manage profiles, interact with friends, and create posts.
 The application uses a client-server architecture with socket programming for communication.